 Concrete bus pads at bus stops along Columbia Pike will be able to hold the weight of buses as they make frequent stops.
 Wider sidewalks at some segments will allow more people to easily access crosswalks and bus stops.

-The County also plans to install new bus shelters and improved signage along the Pike to make sure passengers can wait for their rides protected from the elements.
+The County also plans to install new sheltered transit stations and improved signage along the Pike to make sure passengers can wait for their rides protected from the elements.
+Transit stations are a bit larger than traditional bus stops, and have amenities such as larger waiting areas, real-time arrival information, and lighting.
+Concrete pads at transit stations will be able to hold the weight of buses as they make frequent stops.
 These new installations will also be circumventable by people in wheelchairs or other personal mobility devices.

 While Columbia Pike is too narrow in most places to comfortably add bike lanes, there are streets parallel to it with less vehicle traffic that are well suited for bike traffic which have been dubbed the Columbia Pike Bike Boulevards.

 The 9th Street Bike Boulevard runs along—you guessed it—9th Street South on the north side of the Pike, from South Quincy Street to South Wayne Street behind Penrose Square.
 On the south side, the 12th Street Bike Boulevard connects South George Mason Drive to South Highland Street, then reappears on 11th Street South to South Cleveland Street.